 There are a number of federal regulatory agencies whose actions and decisions may directly impact your business, the electrical trade, and the merit shop.

 Many recent proposed new regulations have the potential to be costly and burdensome on IEC members, particularly smaller businesses.
-IEC makes sure to actively weigh in on any proposed regulatory changes affecting the electrical industry to ensure merit shop concerns are taken into consideration by key agency decision makers.
+IEC makes sure to actively weigh in on any proposed regulatory changes affecting the electrical industry to ensure merit shop concerns are taken into consideration by key agency decision-makers.
+These include:

 Department of Labor, Office of Apprenticeship (OA) and State Apprenticeship Agencies

 Apprenticeship programs conducted by IEC chapters are subject to the provisions of the National Apprenticeship Act (Fitzgerald Act) and resulting regulation enacted by the U.S. Department of Labor and the various State Apprenticeship Agencies.
 IEC works with the Office of Apprenticeship and state agencies on behalf of the industry to ensure apprenticeship rules and standards apply fairly to merit-shop contractors.